saltstack/salt/doc/topics/tutorials/walkthrough.rst

 -----------------

-Obviously maintaining sls formulas right in the root of the file server will not scale out to resonably sized deployments.
+Obviously maintaining sls formulas right in the root of the file server will not scale out to reasonably sized deployments.
 This is why more depth is required.
 Start by making an nginx formula a better way, make a nginx subdirectory and add an init.sls file: